qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   mean nonendpoint probability was 0.667, the model encoded 10.90 times per event, and held-out expected reward was 0.394 versus approximately 0.493 for no encoding.
   This run is a failure under the preregistered prediction-benefit criterion.

+## 2026-08-30 — Fully differentiable encoding diagnostic

+- To separate discrete-policy gradient variance from the scientific objective, each memory was given a continuous encoding strength.
+The strength enters retrieval as a differentiable prior, so delayed prediction reward can update the encoding network directly.
+No task input or boundary cue was added.
+- A 500-update single-seed diagnostic also failed.
+It assigned its largest strength to the first observation, with endpoint strength 0.009 and mean nonendpoint strength 0.033 on new DM trials.
+Retrieval reduced expected reward from 0.488 when disabled to 0.426 when enabled.
+- A gradient audit explained this local solution.
+Complete target memories become more useful toward the endpoint, but complete distracting memories become almost equally harmful.
+Because the shared policy sees statistically indistinguishable first presentations, their boundary gradients nearly cancel.
+- More importantly, under 2,048 exploratory trials from the released meta-training mixture, fixed no encoding achieved expected reward 0.695, compared with -0.097 for endpoint-only and 0.011 for dense encoding in the structured model.
+In the 50% NM condition, unconditional retrieval of irrelevant memories drove endpoint reward to -0.959.
+Therefore endpoint encoding is not globally optimal for a model that retrieves unconditionally; the original endpoint-versus-midpoint comparison does not establish otherwise.
+- The next architectural check is content-based retrieval suppression.
+It may use similarity between the current partial event and stored situations, but not the latent RM/DM/NM condition.
+If this does not make endpoint encoding beneficial under the original mixture, the result will be treated as a task-identification failure.